Characterizing maximally many-body entangled fermionic states by using $M$-body density matrix: Summary and outlook

 The case of equal bipartitioning, $M=N/2$, results in a qualitatively different eigenvalue distribution given by Eq.~(\ref{eq:TWL distribution c=1 case}), see also Fig.~\ref{fig:plot1 N=4, M=2}.
 In addition, $\frac{N}{2}$-body entanglement entropy does not converge to maximum entropy value, as shown in Eq.~(\ref{eq:expectation value of entropy S over c=1 distr}) and Fig.~\ref{fig:plot2 N=4, M=2 mean entropy}.
 This occurs because when $M=N/2$, only Steiner systems (a special case of a hypergraph $t$-design, see Sec.~\ref{subsec:mini-review on hypergraphs}) correspond to maximally $\frac{N}{2}$-body entangled fermionic states.

-While this paper establishes that the statistical properties of $M$-body DMs are well described by the trace-fixed WL ensemble, the underlying reason for this correspondence remains an open question.
-Specifically, the connection between the ensemble of $M$-body DMs derived from random fermionic states and the trace-fixed WL ensemble has not been formally established.
+This paper numerically establishes that the statistical properties of $M$-body DMs are well described by the trace-fixed WL ensemble, as one might expect from Eq.~(\ref{eq:gamma gamma dagger}).
+However the rigorous proof of the connection between the ensemble of $M$-body DMs derived from random fermionic states and the trace-fixed WL ensemble has not been formally established.
 Investigating this connection would provide a deeper understanding of why the trace-fixed WL ensemble effectively captures the eigenvalue statistics of $M$-body DMs.

+As an outlook on the question of fermionic quantum computation applied to quantum chemistry and the many-electron problem, our work opens multiple new directions.
+For example, in the context of maximally entangled states one may ask how such states can be created with fermionic quantum circuits by starting from an unentangled single Slater determinant state.
+This question of circuit complexity is also related to quantifying the $M$-body entanglement properties of ground states of local and non-local interacting Hamiltonians, which could lead to an entanglement classification of many-fermion systems.

 In the context of bootstrapping techniques for strongly correlated electron systems, which aim to obtain the ground state energy by minimizing a functional of the $M$-body DM~\cite{GaoKhalaf2024}, our statistical findings on $M$-body DMs could provide valuable insights.
 Specifically, these findings may enable to rephrase the optimization problem with $N$-representability constraints as an approximate optimization over the trace-fixed WL ensemble.
 Such a reformulation has the potential to significantly accelerate numerical computations and further motivates better understanding of the connection between ensemble of $M$-body DMs and trace-fixed WL ensemble.